bartt/node-nma/README.md

 # node-nma

-A Node.js library and CLI tool to send notifications via Notify My Android
+A Node.js library and CLI tool to send notifications via Notify My Android.
+This is a fork of Randall Gordon's [node-nma](https://github.com/randallgordon/node-nma).
+It provides the same functionality with a slightly different API.
+Callbacks are now handled by the promise returned by `nma`.
+Because of this breaking change, I've created a new npm package: [nma-promise][npm-url].
+It's version number reflects node-nma's ancestry.

 [![npm Version][npm-image]][npm-url] [![npm Downloads][downloads-image]][downloads-url] [![Build Status][travis-image]][travis-url] [![Coverage Status][coveralls-image]][coveralls-url] [![Dependency Status][david-image]][david-url] [![Open Issues][issues-image]][issues-url]